City of Kwinana: Industry

-In 1952 a major industrial area was developed by BP (then the Anglo-Iranian Oil Company) in conjunction with the state government.
-The state government guaranteed that it would provide electricity, water, essential infrastructure and 2000 state homes within three years to support the establishment of the Kwinana Oil Refinery.
+In 1952 a major industrial area was developed by the Anglo-Iranian Oil Company in conjunction with the state government.
+The government guaranteed that it would provide electricity, water, essential infrastructure and 2000 state homes within three years to support the establishment of the Kwinana Oil Refinery.
 Today there are many other associated petro-chemical companies nearby.

 The city is home to the Fremantle Outer Harbour consisting of, from north to south, the Alcoa Jetty, the Kwinana Bulk Terminal, the BP Oil Refinery Jetty, the Kwinana Bulk Jetty and the CBH Grain Jetty.

-Of these, the Kwinana Bulk Terminal and the Kwinana Bulk Jetty are operated by the Fremantle Ports and serve for the import and export of bulk cargoes and liquids, among them iron ore, coal, cement clink, gypsum, liquefied natural gas, petroleum and fertiliser.
+Of these, the Kwinana Bulk Terminal and the Kwinana Bulk Jetty are operated by Fremantle Ports and serve for the import and export of bulk cargoes and liquids, among them iron ore, coal, cement clink, gypsum, liquefied natural gas, petroleum and fertiliser.
 The other three facilities are privately operated.

-The Outer Harbour deepwater bulk facilities in at Kwinana were first developed in 1955, to service the Kwinana industrial area, and saw rapid expansion in the 1960s and 70s.
+The Outer Harbour deepwater bulk facilities in at Kwinana were first developed in 1955, to service the Kwinana industrial area, and saw rapid expansion in the 1960s and 1970s.

-From 1968 to 1982, the BHP subsidiary company, Australian Iron & Steel, operated a blast furnace making pig iron at Kwinana, using iron ore mined at Koolyanobing.
+From 1968 to 1982, the BHP subsidiary company, Australian Iron & Steel, operated a blast furnace making pig iron at Kwinana, using iron ore mined at Koolyanobbing.

 The Kwinana Industrial Area is also home to the Kwinana Grain Terminal, also the facility is located in East Rockingham.
 A cooperative owned by 12,000 farmers, CBH Group is Western Australia's leading grain storage, handling and marketing business.
-Grain from the facility is also used to supply Primary Energy's proposed bio-fuel facility in Kwinana.
+Grain from the facility is also used to supply Primary Energy's proposed biofuel facility in Kwinana.

-In 2020, Spanish renewable energy leader Acciona and Hitachi Zosen Inova (HZI) received approval to build a waste-to-energy plant in the Rockingham Industrial Zone.
+In 2020, Acciona and Hitachi Zosen Inova received approval to build a waste-to-energy plant in the Rockingham Industrial Zone.
 The 29 MW plant will have capacity to power 40,000 homes from an annual feedstock of 300,000 tonnes of municipal, industrial and commercial rubbish.